teco-project/teco-core/Sources/TecoPaginationHelpers/Documentation.docc/index.md

 This module provides experimental helpers on accessing the full paginated result either synchronously and asynchrously with `Teco`.

 > This module is work-in-progress and APIs are subject to change at the moment.
-Please use at your own risk, and do not use it in production at the moment.
+Please use at your own risk, and do not use it in production.